Finding time to succeed

-Another option is to make a list of several things to do.
-Include only the tasks you're avoiding and things that sound even worse.
-Because you tend to pick the easiest or most fun thing, you'll pick what you were avoiding, because it was the best of the bunch.
+A sneaky option is to make a special to-do list.
+Include the tasks you're avoiding and things that sound even worse.
+You'll pick what you were avoiding, because it was the best of the bunch.

-Some of us procrastinate not because we want to avoid doing things, but because we haven't perfected what we're working on right now.
-If this sounds like you, it may be helpful to keep this in context.
 If you've only got one paper to write, then you can spend lots of time on it.
-If you've got several, spending too much time on one will impact your grades on the other ones.
+If you've got several, spending too much time on one leaves no time for the others.

-If you have done this in the past, try to develop a habit of at least making a draft for all assignments before you start to perfect them.
-At the very least, this will ensure you have something to hand in.
+Develop a habit of making a draft of assignments before perfecting them.
+At the very least, you'll have something to hand in.

 It's good to aim for quality.
 You can get help improving your writing at the Writing Centre.
 Help with studying is available from Academic Coaching.
 Tutoring in many SASE courses is available in the Math & Science Help Centre.
 Let us help you improve in a much shorter period of time.
-Perfection is practically non-existent in academia, but we can let you know when you're already exceeding expectation.
+There is no perfection in academia, but we can let you know when you're exceeding expectation.

-If you need some pointers to get started, we're here to help.
+We can help you feel good about the process.
 You can get help improving your writing at the Writing Centre.
-Help with learning or getting motivation towards academic success is available from Academic Coaching.
+Study skill training is available from Academic Coaching.
 Tutoring in many SASE courses is available in the Math & Science Help Centre.
-We're friendly and more likely to show you what you're doing right than wrong, but we'll also here to help you grow.
+You're probably doing more right than wrong, but we'll also help you grow.